top of page

 Key Takeaway: Break the Myth, Write Better

-Yes you can start sentences with conjunctions.
-And you should, when it serves your writing.
+Yes, you can start sentences with conjunctions.

 The prohibition is pure bunk.